reframejs/reframe/docs/overview.template.md

 ### What is Reframe

-Reframe allows you to create web apps simply by defining pages.
+Reframe allows you to create web apps by simply defining so called "page configs".
 Reframe then takes care of the rest: It automatically transpiles, bundles, serves, and routes your pages.

-A page is defined by a plain JavaScript object called *page config*.

 ~~~js
 // We create a landing page by defining a page config: